rulezcasa/rulezcasa/README.md

 <br>

 A Computer Science major focused on AI/ML research.
 I work on NLP, Computer Vision and Reinforcement Learning paradigms.
-I'm am building collabaid.in (A cool networking startup)
+I'm also building collabaid.in (A cool networking startup).